dwallet-labs/tiresias/README.md

 ## Releases
 This code has no official releases as of yet, and we reserve ourselves the right to change some of the public API until then.

+## Performance & Benchmarking
+Our code achieves unprecedented scale & performance, with a throughput of about **50 and 3.6 decryptions per _second_**, when run over a network of **100 and 1000 parties**, respectively.

+We have set up an automated GitHub action for benchmarking over an EC2 C6i machine, the result of which could be [viewed here](https://github.com/odsy-network/tiresias/actions/runs/5363804053/jobs/9731618097).

+With the `parallel` feature, we rely on [`rayon`](https://github.com/rayon-rs/rayon) for data parallelism, which, as shown theoretically in the paper and experimentally, works extremely well in this scheme.

 ## Setup & Running

-With the `parallel` feature, we rely on [`rayon`](https://github.com/rayon-rs/rayon) for data parallelism, which, as shown theoretically in the paper and experimentally by our `benchmarking` feature, works extremely well in this scheme.

 See [Makefile](Makefile)